Kate Murtagh

-Kate Murtagh (October 29, 1920 – September 10, 2017) was an American actress and singer-comedian, a native of Los Angeles, California.
+Kate Murtagh (October 29, 1920 – September 10, 2017) was an American actress and singer-comedienne.

 Early life

-Kate Murtagh's parents were both musicians of accomplishment.
+Kate Murtagh's parents were both accomplished musicians.
 Her mother, born Wootson Davis in Sikeston, Missouri, moved to New York City in the early 1910s to further her vocal training.
 By 1914 she married Henry B. Murtagh.
 He was a nationally-prominent theater organist, pianist, conductor, and composer who held a series of important posts in major U.S. cities.
 An early position was a 1920-22 contract at the Liberty Theater in Portland, Oregon.
-In a 1920 competition, he was selected to write music for Oregon’s state song, which was adopted in 1927.
+In a 1920 competition, he was selected to write music for Oregon's state song, which was adopted in 1927.

 By September 1920 Henry B. Murtagh was engaged at Grauman's in Los Angeles.
 His several years in Buffalo began in April 1924 at the city's Lafayette Square theater.
 In the late 1920s he was engaged for Brooklyn's new Paramount Theater.